ZackDev/zackdev.github.io/_drafts/2023-05-24-the-goatparadox.md

 - player chooses the Cadillac
 - moderator reveals one of the goats
 - player wins the goat

+Noteable is that the moderator *always* reveals a goat, and that the third step: the player "selecting" a prize is unneeded, because it is the last available prize anyways.

 ## As a table:
 Letter G is for goat, C for Cadillac.
 Bold letters are those prizes removed.